What is Crypto Lending?

 While they’re often quite user-friendly and provide a wide selection of cryptocurrencies to lend, these two options can provide more requirements than other lending options.
 For example, you’d often need to make an account first, and be subject to Know Your Customer (KYC) processes where you’d have to provide your private information.

-Wildly popular recently, several Decentralized Finance (DeFi) protocols allow you to lend out your cryptocurrencies without requiring a middleman (Compound or Aave).
+Wildly popular recently, several Decentralized Finance (DeFi) protocols allow you to lend out your cryptocurrencies without requiring a middleman (Compound).
 Instead, a smart contract would be used to ensure that the loan would be handled correctly.
 This smart contract will automatically make transactions if certain predetermined conditions are met.

 When lending crypto, your assets are no longer in your possession: you are sending them to a smart contract.
 What you’ll get in returns are bonds that prove you are the owner of these lended assets.